 Flamingo Can Be Somewhat High-Maintenance to Grow

-I have seen lots of variations in the color of these shrubs, some living up to the colorful name, 'Flamingo', others exhibiting a rather mediocre coloration.
-As with other plants, such issues may be influenced by many factors, for example, hours of sunlight received, watering, and soil conditions.
+There are lots of variations in the color of Japanese willow shrubs, some living up to the colorful name, "Flamingo," others having a rather mediocre coloration.
+As with many plants, such issues may be influenced by any of a number of factors, for example, how and how much you prune them, hours of sunlight received, watering, and soil conditions.

 Care for Japanese Willows

-I mentioned above the height and width this plant can reach at maturity, if left unpruned, at which point the branches will assume more of an arching habit.
-But it should not be allowed to reach these dimensions.
-What you would gain in mass and gracefulness, you will lose in color, potentially.
-To achieve optimal color, fertilize Japanese willows and maintain the following pruning regimen for them:
+If left unpruned, the branches will assume more of an arching habit.
+But it should not be allowed to get that big.
+What you would gain in mass and gracefulness, you would lose in color, potentially.
+To achieve the best color, fertilize Japanese willows and maintain the following pruning regimen for them:

 - Prune heavily in early spring, when still dormant.